GeneralSyntaxAnomaly/AWS-Cloud-Engineer-Nano-Degree/README.md

 ### Data Modeling

-[Data modeling with Apache Cassandra]

 In this project,

 - Apply concepts learned on data modeling with Apache Cassandra and complete an ETL pipeline using Python.
 - Model the data by creating tables in Apache Cassandra to run queries effectively.

 ### Cloud Data Warehouses

-[Data warehousing with AWS Redshift]

 In this project,